asfadmin/Discovery-PytestAutomation/README.md

     - `required_keys`: The yml test must contain ALL these keys to run with this `test type`.

-    - `required_in_title`: The yml test's title has this string INSIDE it's title.
-NOTE: With basic title names, it's easy to accidentally match new tests later on.
-Best practice is to be unique, like "test-[something]".
+    - `required_in_title`: Check if the test title contains this string (case insensitive).
+NOTE: With basic values, it's easy to accidentally match new tests later on.
+Best practice is to use something like "test-[something]", instead of just "[something]".

     Each [yml test](#3-write-the-yaml-tests) will go through the `test types` list *in order*, and the following things will happen: